FACULTY AND STAFF GUIDE: ASSISTING DISTRESSED STUDENTS (continued)

 - Names of all witnesses and their phone numbers

-When appropriate, designate another student to call Public Safety
+- When appropriate, designate another student to call the Department of Public Safety and Police at 410-777-1818

 STATEMENT OF CONFIDENTIALITY